rwieruch/blog_robinwieruch_content/blog/react-testing-cypress/index.md

 });
 ```

 Basically, that's how a selector and assertion in Cypress work.
-Now you your test again on the command line.
+Now run your test again on the command line.
 It should turn out to be successful.

 A best practice in Cypress testing is adding the base URL to your **cypress.json** configuration file.
 It's not only to keep your code DRY, but has also performance impacts.